mikolajhilgert/deep-learning/README.txt

    - `ROUND_PRED_TO_INTEGER = False`: If you want to round the predicted Rings to the nearest integer during inference, set this to `True`.

 3. Run the Notebook:
-   Execute all cells in `code.ipynb` using Jupyter Notebook or convert it to a .py:
+   Execute all cells in `code.ipynb` using Jupyter Notebook.
-   `jupyter nbconvert --to script code.ipynb && python code.py`

 4. Output:
-   Predictions will be saved in `test_with_predictions.csv`.
+   Predictions will be saved in `test.csv`.